-Over half the vitamins and minerals in Huel are naturally occurring from the food ingredients.
-The remainder have been added as part of a bespoke micronutrient blend, designed to reach the appropriate NRV of each micronutrient or, in some cases, we’ve added more where we feel a higher intake of a particular micronutrient is beneficial for optimum nutrition and disease prevention.
+Over half the vitamins and minerals in Huel Powders are naturally occurring from the food ingredients.
+The remainder has been added as part of a bespoke micronutrient blend, designed to reach the appropriate NRV of each micronutrient or, in some cases, we’ve added more where we feel a higher intake of a particular micronutrient is beneficial for optimum nutrition and disease prevention.
 The micronutrient blend also contains some phytonutrients – substances found in plant foods which, while not essential, may exhibit some health benefits like disease prevention.

 Some micronutrients interact with other constituents in food.
-In some cases the actual amount absorbed can be reduced by these anti-nutrients.
+In some cases, the actual amount absorbed can be reduced by these anti-nutrients.
 To make sure you’re actually absorbing sufficient amounts of every micronutrient to provide your body with what it needs, we’ve added more of some nutrients to compensate for this.

 |Micronutrient||% from food ingredients||% from VM blend||% natural|